V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

-To construct a temporally aligned and semantically structured knowledge representation, the infrastructure-side raw sensor data are first transformed into a language-based format.
-The data are categorized into two modalities: \textbf{Unstructured Data}, including camera images and LiDAR point clouds; and \textbf{Structured Data}, comprising HD maps, traffic states, traffic density, and other infrastructure-sourced signals.
+To construct a temporally aligned and semantically structured knowledge representation, the raw sensor data are first transformed into language-based data.
+These raw data are categorized into two modalities: \textbf{Unstructured Data}, including camera images and LiDAR point clouds; and \textbf{Structured Data}, comprising HD maps, traffic signal phases, average flow speed, vehicle counts, density metrics, and other infrastructure sensors.
 This focus leverages the global field-of-view and fixed positioning of infrastructure sensors, offering more comprehensive and stable environmental coverage than the ego vehicle's limited and dynamic perception.

-All collected data are first temporally synchronized using precise timestamps and spatially calibrated within a unified coordinate frame to ensure cross-modality alignment.
+All collected raw data are temporally synchronized and spatially calibrated within a unified coordinate frame to ensure cross-modality alignment.
 The processing pipeline is divided according to data modality and preprocessing requirements:

-For \textbf{Unstructured Data}, camera and LiDAR inputs from roadside units are converted into interpretable semantic representations.
-High-resolution bird's-eye-view (BEV) images are denoised, standardized, and normalized before being processed by the vision-language model GPT-4o (2024).
-Carefully designed prompts guide the model to extract scene-level semantics, outputting structured descriptions that include a \texttt{reason} field for interpretability and a \texttt{prediction} field to infer short-term dynamics.
-This reasoning-aware design improves both transparency and utility \cite{wei2022chain, rajani2019explain, bai2024hallucination}.
+For Unstructured Data, camera and LiDAR inputs from roadside units are converted into interpretable semantic representations.
+High-resolution bird's-eye-view (BEV) images are denoised, standardized, and normalized before being processed by a state-of-the-art vision-language model (GPT-4o 2024).
+Task-specific prompts guide the model to extract scene-level semantics, outputting structured descriptions that include a \texttt{reason} field (natural-language explanation) for interpretability and a \texttt{prediction} field to infer short-term state transitions.
+This reasoning-aware design improves both transparency and utility \citep{wei2022chain, rajani2019explain, bai2024hallucination}.
 In parallel, LiDAR point clouds are geometrically filtered to remove noise and normalized for consistent density and frame alignment.
-Combined with image semantics, these 3D spatial cues enhance the detection and localization of road users and infrastructure elements, yielding a spatially coherent representation of the traffic scene.

-For \textbf{Structured Data}, inputs are cleaned, temporally synchronized, and spatially aligned.
-Relevant fields are parsed, missing values are interpolated or replaced with defaults, and numerical fields are standardized.
-These records are then matched with unstructured data by timestamp and location, enabling unified multimodal integration.
+Combined with image semantics, these 3D spatial cues enhance the detection and localization of road users and infrastructure elements, yielding a consistent representation of the traffic scene.
+For Structured Data, inputs are cleaned, temporally synchronized, and spatially aligned.
+Relevant fields are parsed, missing values are interpolated or replaced with defaults chosen based on infrastructure priors or domain-specific heuristics, and numerical fields are standardized.
+These records are then matched with unstructured data by timestamp and location, enabling unified integration.